ktr0731/panzer4reservation/README.md

 ====
 Last check: Jun.
 20, 2016.

+A reservation script for GIRLS und PANZER der FILM.

 ![GIRLS & PANZER der FILM](./gup.jpg)

-A reservation script for GIRLS & PANZER der FILM.

 ## Description
-In cinemacity in Tachikawa city, Tokyo, that theater is showing GIRLS & PANZER der FILM with a roar.
+In cinemacity in Tachikawa city, Tokyo, that theater is showing GIRLS und PANZER der FILM with a roar.
 A lot of people says, "Garupan ha iizo.".
-It means, "GIRLS & PANZER is good.".
+It means, "GIRLS und PANZER is good.".
 I agree that idea too.

 But, cinemacity is very popular.
 It is difficult for me get wish seats.